AquaDraco/UnityStationWiki/Starting-contribution.md

 First import will take some time.

 After import is finished, you can open scenes: Select `File > Open Scene`, navigate to `Scenes` folder and open a scene (map) of your liking.

+**However!** If you just want to play the game (and not do mapping), open the **Lobby** scene.
+Lobby will load the default map for you automatically after entering the game and its behaviour will match up with the standalone builds.

 ![](https://image.prntscr.com/image/T7s9wVR7RhyXwwTxf4jEFg.png)

-At the moment of writing the preferred map is OutpostDeathmatch. _12/8/17_
+At the moment of writing the default map to load is OutpostDeathmatch. _30.03.2018_

 Then you can press `Play` button on the `Game` tab to start the game in editor.